 - 14. Nab one-of-a-kind goods at The Street Fair at College of the Desert

-- 15. Learn about the holocaust at the Desert Holocaust Memorial
+- 15. Learn about the Holocaust at the Desert Holocaust Memorial

-Fun & Best Things To Do In Palm Desert, California
+Things to Do in Palm Desert, California

 1. Hike the Bump and Grind Trail

-One of the most popular hikes in the Palm Springs region, the Bump and Grind Trail, is a short but tough circle climb that packs a lot of excitement.
+The Bump and Grind Trail is one of the most popular hiking trails in the Palm Springs region.
+It is a short but tough circle climb that packs a lot of excitement.

-You’ll also get to visit a refuge for the endangered bighorn sheep, as well as take in vistas of Southern California‘s two high peaks, Mt.
+You’ll also get to visit a refuge for the endangered bighorn sheep and enjoy the vistas of Southern California‘s two high peaks, Mt.
 San Gorgonio and San Jacinto Mountain, as you reach an elevation increase of almost 1,000 feet.

 2. Spy on animals at the Living Desert Zoo and Gardens

-We advise getting to the Living Desert Zoo early in the morning when temperatures dip, as this is when the animals are most active, and you will have the most comfortable experience.
-The park has minimal shade and temperatures frequently exceed 100 degrees, so carry plenty of water and sunscreen.
+We advise getting to the Living Desert Zoo early in the morning when the temperatures are lower.
+This is when the animals are most active, and you will have the most comfortable experience.
+The park has minimal shade, and temperatures frequently exceed 100 degrees.
+Carry plenty of water and sunscreen.

-Location: 67616 Desert View Ave, Desert Hot Springs
+Address: 67616 Desert View Ave, Desert Hot Springs, CA 92240, United States

 This property’s façade is a stunning example of Pueblo revival design constructed using natural objects collected in the desert.
-The Water gallery and the museum are open for guests to wander around in without paying a penny, but the best opportunity to view the pueblo and learn about its many tales is on a one-hour guided tour.
+The Water gallery and the museum are open for guests to visit without paying a penny, but the best opportunity to view the pueblo and learn about its many tales is on a one-hour guided tour.

 4. Make a big splash in the Palm Desert Aquatic Center